OfficeDev/office-js-docs-pr/docs/reference/overview/excel-add-ins-reference-overview.md

 ## Learn about API capabilities

 Review other articles in this section of the documentation for guidance about using the Excel JavaScript API to implement various types of functionality in your add-in.
 For example, learn about working with [events](../../excel/excel-add-ins-events.md), [charts](../../excel/excel-add-ins-charts.md), [ranges](../../excel/excel-add-ins-ranges.md), [tables](../../excel/excel-add-ins-tables.md), [worksheets](../../excel/excel-add-ins-worksheets.md), and more.
-You'll also find guidance about Excel JavaScript API concepts such as [coauthoring in Excel add-ins](../../excel/co-authoring-in-excel-add-ins.md), [data validation](../../excel/excel-add-ins-data-validation.md), [error handling](../../excel/excel-add-ins-error-handling.md), and [Performance optimization](../../excel/performance.md) in this section of the documentation.
+Here in this section, you'll also find guidance about Excel JavaScript API concepts such as [coauthoring in Excel add-ins](../../excel/co-authoring-in-excel-add-ins.md), [data validation](../../excel/excel-add-ins-data-validation.md), [error handling](../../excel/excel-add-ins-error-handling.md), and [performance optimization](../../excel/performance.md).
 See the table of contents for the complete list of available articles.

 For detailed information about the Excel JavaScript API object model, see the [Excel JavaScript API reference documentation](/javascript/api/excel).